 Vieques is known for horses that roam throughout the island.
 Most have owners, but since the island is so small, they roam free.
 A night time kayak tour of bioluminescent Mosquito Bay is also a must – it’s surreal to watch the water light up as you paddle along.
 But make sure not to visit during a full moon, because the bay doesn't light properly, and many operators don't even host experiences.
 I made the mistake of scheduling my last two trips to Vieques during a full moon!

 El Yunque National Forest is the only rainforest in the United States National Park Service and one of my favorite places on earth.
 Listening to the coqui's calming sounds (this tiny frog makes a very distinct call, "cooh-qi") automatically relaxes me and takes me to a happy place.
-Many local tour operators and volunteers at El Yunque El Portal Visitor Center offer guided tours along the forest's many trails.
+Many local tour operators and volunteers at the newly reopened El Yunque El Portal Visitor Center offer guided tours along the forest's many trails.
 Although the forest is one of the smallest in the United States, it’s one of the most biologically diverse.
 Along with a range of wildlife, there are 150 fern species and 240 tree species (88 of these are endemic or rare, and 23 are exclusively found in El Yunque).

 I may be biased, but I think the southern coast of Puerto Rico is one of the most underrated regions of the island.
 Many visitors tend to stay in San Juan and its surrounding areas, but there is plenty to see, do, and of course, eat, here.
 The biggest city on the coast is Ponce, which is known for its culture.
 It’s home to El Museo de la Musica Puertorriqueña, containing memorabilia of the many Puerto Rican music genres.
 El Museo de Arte de Ponce is one of the most prominent museums in the Caribbean, with an impressive permanent collection, including the famous painting Flaming June by Frederic Leighton.
 Growing up, my Dad used to take us to Ponce once a month on a weekend outing, and it's become a special place for me to return.